UseGPTest/GPRobot/README.md

 1. Go to [our RapidAPI link](https://rapidapi.com/ldsds94/api/gptest1/pricing), create an account and get your API key by selecting the plan that better fits you.
 2. Create a GitHub secret in your repository with the name `RAPIDAPI_KEY` with the value of your API key.
-3. Click on the button "Use This Action In My Repo" located in the top of this page.
+3. [On the GitHub marketplace](https://github.com/marketplace/actions/unit-test-creation-with-gptest), click on the green button "Use latest version".
 4. In your repository, create a workflow file named `main.yaml` in the `.github/workflows` folder following [this example](/examples/workflow.yaml)